OCR Technology and OCR Developer: What Is This?

 OCR development entails developers who can use any of the various available OCR frameworks and integrate them into any application, be it web, desktop, or mobile, depending on the needs of the product owner.
 As the demand for OCR rises, the need for excellent OCR developers in businesses also becomes increasingly apparent.
 If you wish to include OCR integration into your applications, or if you want to create OCR applications for your business, your best bet would be to hire a great OCR programmer to help you out.

 OCR Developer Rates

 If you wish to hire an OCR developer, you should scout the market for highly skilled developers for the best possible rates.
 Let’s take a look at the OCR developer rates in different countries to see the best place to hire from.
 For this, we use PayScale as our data source, which gives self-reported gross annual salaries in different industries.
-We compare salaries of software engineers, who are usually the ones who develop optical character recognition software.
+We compare salaries of software engineers, who are usually the ones who develop optical character recognition and image recognition software.
 The reported salaries are as follows:

 - US – $80,825

 It is clear from the above numbers that Ukraine offers the best software engineer rates, and we can infer that it also offers the best OCR developer rates.
 Therefore, it is the place to hire developers from if you want to get the best value out of your money.